lubnaasmi/Sentiment_OpenAI_API_Analysis/README.md

 Welcome to my TLAB submission for sentiment analysis using the OpenAI API!
 This project walks through extracting product reviews, analyzing sentiment, and visualizing the results, all built as part of our TLAB assignment.

 ### Datasets
-Your company has provided you with a sample of real-world reviews that they've received from customers from 1999-2012 on coconut water.
+Company has provided you with a sample of real-world reviews that they've received from customers from 1999-2012 on coconut water.
 These reviews are listed in the JSON file labeled `reviews.json`.
 Your company has also provided you an API key to interface with this API.

 ### Objective